Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are whistleblowers protected in your jurisdiction?

-The Whistleblowing Act came into force on January 1 2017.
-The law is aimed particularly at protecting private-sector employees from employer reprisals when information has leaked out.
+The first Swedish Whistleblowing Act came into force on 1 January 2017.
+The law does not oblige companies to have whistleblowing systems.
+It is instead aimed at protecting private-sector employees from employer reprisals when disclosing information about serious wrongdoings (ie, acts which may be punished by imprisonment).
+In order to be protected pursuant to the Whistleblowing Act, the employee must first have raised the concern internally without adequate response, or have been in a situation where it was for other reasons motivated to go public.
+Further, the protection does not apply where the whistleblower commits a crime by disclosing the information.
 The enhanced protection of whistleblowers in the act consists of a statutory liability to damages for an employer that exposes an employee to reprisals as a consequence of the employee raising the alarm.

-The Freedom of the Press Act (1949/105) establishes the right of public-sector employees to communicate secret information to journalists, the media or news agencies with the purpose of publication.
-Since January 2017, this right also applies to employees of private companies running school, care and welfare institutions that are to some extent tax-funded.
+As for public-sector employees, the Freedom of the Press Act (1949/105), which is part of the Swedish Constitution, establishes a fundamental right to communicate secret information to journalists, the media or news agencies with the purpose of publication.
+Since January 2017, this right also applies to employees of private companies running school, care and welfare institutions that are to some extent tax funded.
 If the employee chooses to criticise the company anonymously, the employer has no right to try to find out who was behind the information – there can be no investigation of who made use of their statutory right to communicate under the ‘protection for informants’ regime.
 Nor has the employer any right to hinder or punish the person who has spoken out.
 The employer has also no right to reprimand in any way anyone who publicises wrongdoings.
-Furthermore, if the whistleblower claims that he or she has been retaliated against, the burden of proof to show that this did not occur will fall upon the employer.
+Further, if the whistleblower claims that he or she has been retaliated against, the burden of proof to show that this did not occur will fall on the employer.

 The media outlet receiving the information is obliged to protect the identity of informants.
 Public authorities or agencies are legally prevented from trying to find out who the informant was or to punish him or her in any way.
 However, the anonymity of informants and their freedom of responsibility do not apply if the person providing the information:

-A complex system of exemptions is formulated to protect some values that the legislator considers more important than the right to information.
+A complex system of exemptions is formulated to protect some values that legislature considers more important than the right to information.

 Is it common for leniency to be shown to organisations that self-report and/or cooperate with authorities?
 If so, what process must be followed?